Connect Operation

 With the Connect operation, you can sync 2 existing entities with each other.
 These entities can be in different projects or instances.

 Note: At the moment, the sync panel is available only for Azure DevOps, Jira Cloud, Jira on-premise, Salesforce, and Zendesk.
 Use the Bulk Connect menu in the Exalate admin console for other platforms.
 You can also use it to sync entities in bulk in Exalate for Azure DevOps, Jira Cloud, Jira on-premise, Salesforce, and Zendesk.
-For more information, check Bulk Connect
+For more information, please read Bulk Connect

 Note: For the Connect operation in ServiceNow, use the Entity Sync Status on the left side of the screen.